 When people think about protecting their homes from spring storms, they usually give more consideration to their roofs than their basements.
 However, heavy rain falls also mean there is a greater chance for flooding in crawlspaces and basements.
 While flooding is an obvious problem in a finished space; it’s just as important to keep crawlspaces and unfinished areas dry to avoid a musty smell.
+But the smell is just one part of the issues caused by a damp basement.

 Don’t Dismiss the Dangers of a Damp Basement